 1. Replace Serpentine Belt

-It doesn’t cost a lot to replace a serpentine belt, but letting it go could lead to massive repair bills.
+It doesn’t cost a lot to replace a serpentine belt, but ignoring a bad serpentine belt can lead to massive repair bills.
 On average, the belt should only cost you about $75.
 You may need to replace the tensioner while doing so, which could lead to higher costs.

 2. Fill/Replace Power Steering Fluid